majidakbari/interview/readme.md

 ## Content
 1. `reverseString`
 This function gets a string input and reverses it.
 For instance if we pass `Github` as an input to this function, we expect to see `buhtiG` as the result.
+2. `reverseNumber`
+This function gets a number as an input and reverses it.
+By passing `123` to this function, we expect to see `321`.
+3. `isPalindrome`
+Checks whether the given input is [palindrome](https://en.wikipedia.org/wiki/Palindrome) or not.
+By passing `noon`, we expect to see `true` in the output.
+4. `subStrings`
+Returns all possible letter comibinations of a given input.
+For instance by passing `abc`, we should see an output as follows: `[a, b, c, ab, ac, bc, abc]`

 ## Try it yourself